volusion/element/content/tutorials/product-landing-page.md

 ## Production Quality Code & Features

-What you've created here is the most basic functional version of a Product block.
-It could use some [styling](/how-to/style-a-block-with-aphrodite).
+What you've created here is the most basic functional version of a Product block—it could use some [styling](/how-to/style-a-block-with-aphrodite).
 Beyond that, here are some features and code improvements that you should consider before using this block in a store:

 1. Hidden variants will show the message `"Option not available."`, but they will throw an error if you try to add them to the cart.
 It would be wise to disable the "Add to Cart" button if selectedVariant is `undefined`.
-2. You may wish to add form controls that allow the user to change the quantity of the item in the cart using [props.events.cart.updateCartCount](/references/cart-events#updatecartcount)
+2. You may wish to add form controls that allow the user to change the quantity of the item in the cart using [props.events.cart.updateCartCount](/references/cart-events#updatecartcount).
 3. Utility functions such as `getVariantFromOptions` should be pulled out into a service where they would be easier to cover with unit tests.
 The tests would also serve the dual purpose of documenting the function.
 4. You should rename the `StarterBlock` component to something else, maybe `ProductLanding`?
 We're using the default export, so the name change will be limited to `src/Block.js`.
 5. The component in `src/Block.js` is about ready to be split up into smaller components.
 You could move the code that displays the select menus, starting with `product.variantOptions.map`, to a new component.